hybox/aws/README.md

 1. Create or import an [EC2 key-pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for that region.

-2. Create a [public hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html); the web application will automatically manage DNS entries in this zone.
+2. Create a [public hosted zone in Route53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html); the web application will automatically manage DNS entries in this zone.
+A registered domain name is needed to pair with the Route53 hosted zone.
+You can [use Route53 to register a new domain](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) or [use Route53 to manage an existing domain](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

 3. Create an [S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) to be used for the persistent storage of binary content.

 4. Create an [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and [give that user permission](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/) to access the S3 bucket created in the previous step.
+In this case, setting user permissions by attaching an inline policy is recommended.
 Make sure to capture the new user's API access credentials.

 5. Copy the `params/defaults.json` template to a new environment-specific file, populating the parameter values as appropriate for your environment.
 This repo ignores a local file named `params/private.json` where secret params can be set.
 Make sure to set values for at least these parameters (the default settings, while insecure, will work for the other parameters, and should suffice for development purposes):
    - `KeyName`: the name of the key-pair created in step 1